 Says Hillary: “You’re right on the edge of what’s possible, and every step you take is putting you more into danger, so the temptation to turn around and go down is strong.”
 The movie explains, “If anything goes wrong up there, even a relatively minor accident can very rapidly slide into a fatal one.”
 To their left is the southwest face of Everest.
 “Immense.
 If you fell down that, you would probably fall all the way to the Western Col 8,000 feet below.”
 To the right?
 Hillary understates this with, “The even bigger precipice of the Kangshung Face, and that really concentrates the mind.”
 This choice falls somewhere between burning the bridges behind you so there remains no other alternative but to go on, or just chucking it as a sensible person might.

-The subject of death and dying fills volumes at the library, but Hillary simply explained it this way: “The thought of the process of dying is more unpleasant than the actual fact that you may be dead at the end of it.”
+The subject of death and dying fills volumes at the library, but Hillary explained it this way: “The thought of the process of dying is more unpleasant than the actual fact that you may be dead at the end of it.”

 6. Technology won’t necessarily do what you hope.

 These guys didn’t fret their Garmins failing because, of course, there was no such thing in 1953.
-The ever-ready compass seemed a key piece to carry.
+The ever-ready compass seemed a pivotal piece to carry.
 The internet remained almost a decade away from public discussion until concept memos surfaced, written by MIT genius J.C.R.
 Licklider.
 Watching from down below at Camp Four, the group peers anxiously through binoculars at anyone above them.
-No satellite photos were available to them since those did not first occur until six years later, on August 14, 1959 by Explorer 6.
+No satellite photos were available to them since those did not first occur until six years later, on August 14, 1959, by Explorer 6.

 Communication fell to the wayside as the group hoped to use their two-way radios: “Obviously we hoped to have our little walkie-talkies going right up to at least the South Col–probably the most barren spot in the world–but the one carried to the South Cwm didn’t work.”
 The camp could not follow the progress or travails of the first team until they came back down and shared whatever the news might be.
-IF they came back.
+That is IF they came back.
 No promise exists that a missing person or their remains will be found, and even if so, a recovery made.